jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/020-single-string.md

 When getting started with improvisation, it's simplest to first play a melody up and down a single string.

-## The best way to begin on guitar
+## The most logical place to begin

 In _The Advancing Guitarist_,
 Mick Goodrick explained it beautifully.